cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ### Nginx

 - **cors**: Enable [Cross Origin Resource Sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) - this will be taken into account when your Nginx configuration is reloaded.
-- **extra-build-arguments**: (_applies to Rack/Passenger stacks only).
+- **extra-build-arguments**: (applies to Rack/Passenger applications only).
 Extra build argument string to be added the nginx build command.
-Note: if you require additional modules that themselves require specific source to be present, you should use a BEFORE_NGINX deploy hook to ensure that source is present.
-You can use the "cloud66/download" snippet to achieve this easily.
-The following build arguments are currently always added: "--with-http_realip_module --with-ipv6 --with-http_v2_module" regardless of this value.
+Note: if you require additional modules that themselves require specific source to be present, you should use a `BEFORE_NGINX` [deploy hook](/{{page.collection}}/references/deploy-hooks-syntax.html#hook-points) to ensure that source is present.
+You can use the `cloud66/download` snippet to achieve this easily.
+The following build arguments are currently always added: `--with-http_realip_module --with-ipv6 --with-http_v2_module` regardless of this value.
 - **perfect_forward_secrecy** (_deprecated_): Enable [Perfect Forward Secrecy](http://en.wikipedia.org/wiki/Perfect_forward_secrecy) - this will be taken into account when your Nginx configuration is reloaded.

 ```